-1. To ascertain and analyse costs The primary objective of cost accounting is to ascertain and analyse costs incurred on the production of various products, jobs and services etc. 2.
-To control costs There are a number of techniques in cost accounting like standard costing and budgetary control for controlling cost.
+1. To ascertain and analyse costs The primary objective of cost accounting is to ascertain and analyse costs incurred on the production of various products, jobs and services etc. There are a number of techniques in cost accounting like standard costing and budgetary control for controlling cost.
 3. To reduce costs By now, the objective of cost accounting has been extended to reduce costs.
 For cost reduction plan, products, processes, procedures, organisation, and methods are continuously reviewed or scrutinized in order to improve efficiency and to reduce cost.
-4. To fix the selling price: Under cost accounting, reliable data is provided to act as a base for fixing selling prices.
+4. To fix the selling price Under cost accounting, reliable data is provided to act as a base for fixing selling prices.
+5. To prepare periodic statements In cost accounting system, periodic cost statements (viz. monthly, quarterly) for review of operating results are prepared.